Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 Initially, the plan was to do surgery and remove my whole left lung.
 It was called a pneumonectomy.
 In the meantime, my tumor samples were sent out for what I now know to be biomarker testing.
 They were looking for some genetic, genomic mutation marker to see what was going on inside of my body.

-It took about two weeks to get the results back.
-It was two days before I was supposed to go in to have my lung removed, the doctor reached out to me and said, “We’re not going to do that.
+It took about 2 weeks to get the results back.
+It was 2 days before I was supposed to go in to have my lung removed, and the doctor reached out to me and said, “We’re not going to do that.
 Instead, you’re going to do chemo.
-We’ll see how you respond to chemo and from the chemo, we’ll probably just remove one lobe from your lung if you respond well to it.”
+We’ll see how you respond to chemo.
+From the chemo, we’ll probably just remove one lobe from your lung if you respond well to it.”

-In my particular case, they were talking about the PD-L1 level, which is indicative as to how you’re going to be responding to immunotherapy, which was just at that point four years ago, starting to come online.
+In my particular case, they were talking about the PD-L1 level, which is indicative as to how you’re going to be responding to immunotherapy, which was just starting to come online at that point 4 years ago.

-Based on that, they decided that I was going to do some chemo, so they calculated out the correct chemo cocktail for me, and I did three rounds of chemo.
+Based on that, they decided that I was going to do some chemo, so they calculated out the correct chemo cocktail for me.
+I did 3 rounds of chemo.

-After the three rounds of chemo, I was responding well to it and we were able to just remove one lobe of my lung.
-We removed the lower left lobe of my lung.
+After the 3 rounds of chemo, I was responding well to it, and we were able to just remove one lobe of my lung.
+We removed the lower-left lobe of my lung.

 Chemotherapy & Side Effects